How to avoid Inheritance Tax on UK property

 * Source: https://www.gov.uk/

-There has been one change to the thresholds during that time which is good news if you plan to leave your primary residence to your children, or other direct descendants.
-If that is your intention then you can enjoy the additional residential nil rate band of £175,000 in the year 2020/2021, leaving you with a total of £500,000 of the IHT threshold.
+One change to the thresholds during that time is good news if you plan to leave your primary residence to your children or other direct descendants.
+If that is your intention, then you can enjoy the additional residential nil rate band of £175,000 in 2020/2021, leaving you with a total of £500,000 of the IHT threshold.

 Learn more: Do I have to pay IHT on my parents’ house?